victoriousj/fitbit-miami/README.md

-# FitBit Ionic Miami Watch Face
+# FitBit Versa 3 Miami Watch Face

 FitBit allows people to use JavaScript to develop and publish apps on some of their watches.
 I was not as happy as I could be with the list of watch faces they offered, so why not make my own?